 If you're a Strava user, you have one of the most feature-packed and motivating fitness platforms at your fingertips.
-With Segments, Strava Clubs, Route Builder and the ability to add friends and compete in challenges, it's a brilliant tool for getting fit.
+Packed with great features such as Segments, Strava Clubs, Route Builder and the ability to add friends and compete in challenges, it's our pick of the fitness platforms.

-The app's success is owed not so much to the wealth of data it shows about your training but to the community it has created – and it even rivals the best GPS watches for accuracy and data.
+Strava's success is owed not so much to the wealth of data it shows about your training but to the community it has created.

 If you're struggling to find new places to run the Route Builder can do it for you.
 You pick the start and finish points on the map and Strava will suggest routes based on data where most users run, helping you find those paths and trails that don't show on Google.